temporal-community/code-exchange/README.md

 Please add it here!

+## Criteria for Acceptance
+Our trusty Community team reviews submission entries on a ~bi-weekly basis.
+This process is still brand new, and we'll be nailing down more particulars as we go.
+However, in general, we will be checking the following:

+* Is this entry genuinely _useful_ to Temporal users?
+* Are the benefits of the project clearly explained?
+* Is it released under an [OSI Approved License](https://opensource.org/licenses)? (if in doubt, Temporal itself uses [MIT](https://github.com/temporalio/temporal/blob/main/LICENSE))
+* Do the instructions in the README actually work? ;-)

+If you have questions, come find us on [Temporal Community Slack](https://t.mp/slack) in the #contributing channel!

 # FAQs

-## Where can I go to talk about my submission / get feedback on my idea?
-Come find us on [Temporal Community Slack](https://t.mp/slack) in the #contributing channel!

 ## What if I find a bug with one of the projects listed in Code Exchange?
 You should report those to the project's repository, not here. :)

-## How is this the same as / different from the Awesome Temporal project?
+## How is this project the same as / different from the Awesome Temporal project?

 [Awesome Temporal](https://github.com/temporalio/awesome-temporal) falls under the wider [awesome list](https://github.com/sindresorhus/awesome/blob/main/awesome.md) initiative, which all follow a similar format of bulleted lists and headings of a curated list of "awesome" resources related to a given topic.